stavkl/linguistics-for-nlp/_posts/2020-09-21-getting-the-life.md

 **Trivia break!**
 There is a **single** concept/meaning that is conveyed by a **bound morpheme in English** and a **free morpheme in Hebrew** (it's usually the other way around!), can you find it?
 Hint in the comments.

 Another major challenge in Hebrew is that some morphemes are covert (due to orthographic rules, so the internal structure of a word doesn't necessarily correspond to the surface form.
-For example the word בבית /
+For example the word בבית /ba-bayit/ ('in the house') has two morphemes on the surface - in + house, and the definite article is covert

 ### Working through the challenges to find... more challenges...
 The widely-accepted conclusion is that in order to parse Hebrew correctly we must first segment each word to its composing morphemes as part of necessary pre-processing, and then we can continue with the regular pipeline like we do for English.